Skip to content

 SSH Channel Configuration

-If you do not intend to use SSH-accessible execution environment, but instead only use agent-based execution environments, you do not have to configure the SSH Channel plugin.
+If you do not intend to use an SSH-accessible execution environment, but instead only use agent-based execution environments, you do not have to configure the SSH Channel plugin.

 If you intend to use just one SSH-accessible execution environment, you can simply specify it through environment variables.